jchristn/sharpai/README.md

 Please see the [CHANGELOG.md](CHANGELOG.md) file for detailed version history and release notes.

-## 🗺️ Roadmap

-The following features are planned for future releases:

-- **Enriching Model Metadata Locally** - Enhanced local tracking of model capabilities, performance metrics, and usage statistics
-- **Classifications for Models** - Automatic categorization of models by their primary use case (embeddings vs generation)
-- **Native SharpAI API** - Additional functionality beyond Ollama compatibility for advanced use cases

-Have a feature request or idea?
+Have a bug, feature request, or idea?
 Please [file an issue](https://github.com/yourusername/sharpai/issues) on our GitHub repository.
 We welcome community input on our roadmap!

 ## 📄 License